 Reference: Sec.
-1112, 1118 ESEA MCL 380.1294
+1112, 1116 ESEA MCL 380.1294

-The Board of Directors recognizes and values parents and families as children's first teachers and decision-makers in education.
-The Board believes that student learning is more likely to occur when there is an effective partnership between the school and the student's parents and family.
-Such a partnership between the home and school and greater involvement of parents in the education of their children generally result in higher academic achievement, improved student behavior, and reduced absenteeism.
+The Board recognizes and values parents/guardians and families as children's first teachers and decision-makers in education.
+The Board believes that student learning is more likely to occur when there is an effective partnership between the school and the student's parents/guardians and family.
+Such a partnership between the home and school and greater involvement of parents/guardians and family members in the education of their children generally result in higher academic achievement, improved student behavior, and reduced absenteeism.
+This policy shall serve as the Academy policy.